Michael Houlihan

-Michael Houlihan is a prominent Irish solicitor and former President of the Law Society of Ireland.
+Michael Houlihan is a prominent Irish solicitor, Businessman and former President of the Law Society of Ireland.
 He is noted for his achievements in promoting the development of the south-west region of Ireland.

 Born in Ennis, County Clare, from a distinguished legal family, he was educated at Cistercian College, Roscrea, and the Law Society of Ireland.

 He was Chairman of Shannon Free Airport Development Company, a Government established regional development body to promote Shannon Airport and the Shannon Region of Ireland.

-He was Chairman of Shannon Regional Tourism Board until June 2013.
+He was chairman of Shannon Regional Tourism Board until June 2013.
 He is an Honorary Member of the American Bar Association and a member of the Association of Trial Lawyers of America.
-He is a member of the International Bar Association and a former Chairman of the Litigation Division of the association.
-He is a member of the Board of The Ireland Funds.
-He is a member of the Governing Authority of the University of Limerick and a member of the University's Foundation Board.
-He is a Director of the Limerick University Concert Hall.
-He was President of the Ennis Chamber of Commerce from 1977 to 1979.
-He was founding Director of Rural Resettlement Ireland Limited, a founding Director of Glór Irish Music Centre, a Director of Ennis Civic Trust and Kilkee Civic Trust, and founding Director of the Céifin Centre.
+He is a member of the International Bar Association and a former chairman of the Litigation Division of the Association.

+He is a former member of the Board of The Ireland Funds.

+He is a former member of the Governing Authority of the University of Limerick and was Chair of the University's Foundation Board from 2006 to 2014.
+He is a director of the Limerick University Concert Hall.
+He was president of the Ennis Chamber of Commerce from 1977 to 1979.
+He was founding director of Rural Resettlement Ireland Limited, a founding director of Glór Irish Music Centre, a director of Ennis Civic Trust and Kilkee Civic Trust, and founding director of the Céifin Centre.

 He was County Solicitor for Clare County Council from 1976 until October 2006.

+He was conferred with an Honorary Doctor of Laws by the University of Limerick in April, 2023.